asv-soft/asv-drones-docs/overview/software-interface/settings-page-overview.md

 ![](images//settings-page-plugins-market.png)

 #### Installed
-This section displays plugins installed from the Market or assemblies added during compilation to asv-data-folder/plugins
+This section displays plugins installed from the Market or assemblies added during compilation.
+Plugins are installed in asv-data-folder/plugins folder.

 ![](images//settings-page-plugins-installed.png)